sharat87/prestige/README.md

 The project contains a `manage.sh` script that makes development a little easier.

+1. `./manage.sh serve-frontend` &mdash; Start frontend Parcel server.
+This supports full auto-reload.
-1. `./manage.sh serve-backend` &mdash; Start backend server.
+2. `./manage.sh serve-backend` &mdash; Start backend server.
 This _doesn't_ auto-reload when code changes.
-2. `./manage.sh serve-frontend` &mdash; Start frontend Parcel server.
-This supports full auto-reload.
 3. `./manage.sh serve-docs` &mdash; Start docs server.
 This supports auto-reload only for content pages.
-4. `./manage.sh test-*` &mdash; Test frontend/backend/e2e (depending on what's in place of `*`).
+4. `./manage.sh test-*` &mdash; Test frontend/backend/ui (depending on what's in place of `*`).
 5. `./manage.sh build-*` &mdash; Build frontend/backend/docs (depending on what's in place of `*`).

+Run the serve commands in parallel, then open <http://localhost:3040>.

 ## Inspirations